PMBio/deeprvat/docs/deeprvat.md

 --->

 ## Training
-To run only the training stage of DeepRVAT, comprised of training data creation and running the DeepRVAT model, we have setup a training pipeline.
+To run only the training stage of DeepRVAT, comprised of training data creation and running the DeepRVAT model, we have set up a training pipeline.

 ### Input data
 The following files should be contained within your `experiment` directory: